 Smart defect detection

-Next-gen testing tools support:
+Next-gen AI-powered QA tools support:

 - Root cause analysis based on test behavior and logs.